wp-plugins/tracking-code-manager/readme.txt

 Let’s say you are using on your website Google Analytics, Facebook Custom Audiences, Facebook Retargeting, Google Remarketing, Zendesk, a Live Chat tool, eye tracking analytics, popups, affiliate tracking pixels and so on...

-For every single service you use, you’ll have to put a script or a tracking pixel in the <head> or <body> tag of your WordPress site OR in some of its pages.
+For every single service you use, you’ll have to put a script or a tracking pixel in the &lt;head&gt; or &lt;body&gt; tag of your WordPress site OR in some of its pages.

 Tracking Code Manager plugin allows you to gather EVERY code and snippet displaying them exactly where you want, whether in the whole site or in specific pages and posts.